 The lone incumbent running in November, Reynoso was first elected to in 2008.
 He said in a statement he issued Wednesday, "I have worked tirelessly to improve fiscal and academic accountability in our schools so that every student may pursue higher education."

 Walker ran for the board once before, narrowly losing to Armas.
 She said her 20-plus years as an educator will help make her a strong and knowledgeable trustee.
-As an admissions specialist at Cal State East Bay,
+As an admissions specialist at Cal State East Bay, she sees many Hayward students who are not prepared to enter college, and is disappointed by the schools' test scores.

 "This fall, hopefully we have an opportunity to elect new trustees that can work more effectively together as a school board," Walker said.